CU-CommunityApps/docker-apache24/README.md

  - Testing enabling and disabling Apache modules.
  - Testing basic index page load.
  - Verifying requests for CUWebAuth-secured content are being redirected to the weblogin servers.

+Any test failures should result in a non-zero exit from both `run-tests.sh` and `go.sh`.
+By not tagging the image with the default `latest` indicator, any attempt to push the image downstream should fail (or result in a re-push of a previous version).
+To be sure, always check the exit code from `go.sh` before moving on with your image publishing processes.

 # Building mod_cuwebauth